 IGBP has a huge network of affiliate organisations all over the world.
 Different time zones, different languages, busy schedules.
 Before Workplace, IGBP staff found it difficult to talk to each other and collaborate on projects.

 "We joined Workplace the week it was announced.
-We were thrilled it was being offered free of charge to registered non-profits."
+We were thrilled that it was being offered free of charge to registered charities."

 And that wasn't from a lack of trying.
 As Brett explains, "We'd tried other platforms and all of them felt clunky and like an extra step – rather than a way to streamline."